Chris35Wills/synthetic_channel_mesh/README.md

 The R portion of the code was developed using R version 3.2.2 You will need the following libraries to be installed:

+	- raster
+	- sp
+	- ggplot2
+	- FNN
+	- foreach
+	- pgirmess
-	- xxx
+	- rgdal
-	- xxx
+	- maptools
-	- xxx
+	- tools
-	- xxx
+	- dplyr

 The scripts will automatically check for these and try and install them.
 This may need you to manual install packages depending on your privileges.